 - The Cameronians (Scottish Rifles) formed when the 26th Regiment of Foot (The Cameronians) Regiment joined forces with the 90th Regiment of Foot (Perthshire Volunteers) in 1881.

 - The 1st Battalion was unofficially known as 'the Cameronians', while the 2nd Battalion was known as 'the Scottish Rifles'.
 Together they served in the Second Boer War.

-However, the regiment can trace its heritage even further back to the 1680s.
-It was originally raised as the Cameronian Guard by the Lords of the Convention.
-It took its name from the Cameronians, the followers of Richard Cameron, a field preacher and leader in the Covenanter movement who declared war on King Charles III in response to his efforts to eject Presbyterian ministers from the Church of Scotland for refusing to accept the rule of the bishops.
+- Their roots can be traced back to the 1680s, when they were called the Cameronian Guard.
+It took its name from the Cameronians, followers of Richard Cameron, a minister and leader in the Covenanter movement.
+He declared war on King Charles II after the king tried to remove Presbyterian ministers from the Church of Scotland for refusing to accept the rule of the bishops.

 - Officially recognised in 1689 as the 26th (Cameronian) Regiment of Foot following the Glorious Revolution under King William III.